akramkhn/Data-Analysis-using-Excel/README.md

 Conclusion

-Through the process of data cleaning, pivot table analysis, chart creation, and dashboard creation using Excel, valuable insights and actionable recommendations can be derived from the dataset.
-By leveraging the analytical capabilities of Excel, businesses can make informed decisions and drive performance improvements based on data-driven insights.
+Through the process of data cleaning, pivot table analysis, chart creation, and dashboard creation using Excel, valuable insights and actionable recommendations has been derived from the dataset.
+By leveraging the analytical capabilities of Excel, businesses have make informed decisions and drive performance improvements based on data-driven insights.